 Your mind, body, and environment work together and contribute equally to your mental health.
-The most effective treatments, such as what you’ll find with Dr. Timothy Blend and Kimberly Blend, ARNP, advanced registered nurse practitioner, at The Blend Institute in Bradenton, Florida, focus on the individual and address the complex factors that contribute to mental health so people can take control of their health and well-being.
+The most effective treatments, such as what you’ll find with Dr. Timothy Blend and Kimberly Blend, ARNP, advanced registered nurse practitioner, at The Blend Institute in Bradenton and Sarasota, Florida, focus on the individual and address the complex factors that contribute to mental health so people can take control of their health and well-being.
 If you struggle with your mental health and have found that traditional treatment doesn't work for you, call to schedule an integrative psychiatry consultation with Dr. Blend and Kimberly Blend.

 Integrative psychiatry is a form of mental health treatment that combines conventional Western medicine with alternative approaches.
 Integrative psychiatry thinks of the body as a holistic system.
 It looks at mental health conditions as the result of interactions within that system, rather than an isolated disease.